 C - Communalism - Scientific results are the common property of the entire community.

-U - Universalism - Everyone can contribute to science, regardless of genotype, ethnic qualification, culture and gender.
+U - Universalism - Everyone can contribute to science, regardless of ethnicity, gender or culture.

 D - Disinterestedness - The institutional goal of science is recognition, not profit.

 O - Originality - Scientific claims must contribute something new.

 S - Skepticism - Scientific claims must be available to critical scrutiny at all times.

 CUDOS is impossible to be overestimated, because without compliance with the above listed principles the R&D ceases to be a scientific activity and becomes an infomination.

 In the course of our activity we will fight the infomination, the greatest existing threat to our civilisation, and in particular::

 2. PRACTISE COMPETENTLY:

 2.1 Maintain and develop knowledge and skills;